The UBC Mood Disorders Centre Research Program

 medication, for NON-SEASONAL depression (the LIFE study).

-NEW!
 This study is now published.
 You can read the full article now:

 Efficacy of Bright Light Treatment, Fluoxetine, and the Combination in Patients With Nonseasonal Major Depressive Disorder: A Randomized Clinical Trial